pranaykargam/Dev-Tinder-web-Frontend/README.md

 => improving the UI of chat box
 => showing green signal when user is online and also the last seen[2 hours ago...]

-=> improving the UI of chat box
-=> showing green signal when user is online and also the last seen[2 hours ago...]